Wednesday 16th July 2014

 18. To make his arms, roll out a thin cone using white flower paste, cut the bottom and attach to the arms using cooled boiled water to create the sleeves.

-19. Roll the skin tone icing into a small ball, use your finger to flatten the end.
+19. Roll the peach blush icing into a small ball, use your finger to flatten the end.
 Taper and shape the wrist cutting out a small ‘V’ for the thumb and then cut the fingers.

 20. Cut the tops of the arms at a slant, and create a bend in the arms.
 Attach to the sleeves using cooled boiled water.